dwkwan/holbertonschool-low_level_programming/0x08-static_libraries/README.md

 This project contains 0x08.
 C - Static libraries tasks.
+It contains a script that creates a static library.